2018 SOLARIZE CONTINUES – SIGN UP HERE

-Starting in May, homeowners, businesses and nonprofits in Bloomington and surrounding counties – Greene, Lawrence, Morgan, Orange and Owen – will have another opportunity to install solar panels at favorable rates as part of the third round of the Solarize initiative.
+Homeowners, businesses and nonprofits in Bloomington and surrounding counties – Brown, Greene, Lawrence, Morgan, Orange and Owen – will have another opportunity to install solar panels at favorable rates as part of the third round of the Solarize initiative.
 As an added benefit, Duke Energy customers will be able to lock in net metering incentives until 2032 for solar purchases made this year.

 The City of Bloomington has renewed its partnership with SIREN for Solarize 2018 to demonstrate its ongoing support for renewable energy.
 The program lowers the barriers to solar adoption for all residents, while providing seed money for Solar For All grants to lower-income households.
 Solarize 2018 pricing is similar to that for 2017.